-CyanConnode H1 FY2026: 31% revenue growth and a £70m Goa smart metering contract
+CyanConnode shines with 31% H1 revenue surge and a £70m Goa smart metering win, fueling robust growth prospects.

 The headline strategic development is DigiSmart, CyanConnode’s Indian AMISP subsidiary, winning its first Advanced Metering Infrastructure Service Provider contract in Goa worth circa £70 million (at constant currency).
 That project has not yet started recognising revenue but is expected to commence this quarter, potentially making H2 the busier half.